easyinsight/easyinsight.github.io/_posts/2019-02-21-two-way-edit-documentation.markdown

 author: "James Boe"
 ---

-We've made a significant number of updates to our two way edit documentation!!<!--more-->
+We've made a significant number of updates to our two way edit documentation!<!--more-->

 Want to take all the tasks assigned to Jim across four different projects and reassign them to Lisa?
 You can use <a href="https://www.easy-insight.com/docs/two_way/two_way_bulk_update.html">two way bulk updates</a> to make changes across multiple tasks, deals, or tickets at once.